 The Bottom Line

 When it comes to choosing the perfect and most comfortable Adirondack chair, there’s plenty to consider.
 We hope this buyer’s guide has given you all the information you need to make an informed choice.
-If you’ve still got questions, we have answers; feel free to call us on (855) 935-5550 or email us at firstname.lastname@example.org and one of our experts will be delighted to help you out!
+If you’ve still got questions, we have answers; feel free to email us at firstname.lastname@example.org and one of our experts will be delighted to help you out!

 For visuals on comparing our Adirondack seat heights, back styles, colors, and more check out one of our previous posts Comparing Adirondack Styles.